 We use a dedicated test facility which enables us to run side by side tests if necessary, and we run standard tests across all machines.
 We plumb all washing machines within our test lab, connecting water, drainage and power.

-We use the same type of clothes and material load of washing for each machine, although we vary the weight: each machine gets tested at 80% and 50% (half load) of the claimed drum capacity.
+We use the same type of clothes and material load of washing for each machine.

 Our performance tests